Michael Skeide

 Research group leader, Max Planck Institute for Human Cognitive and Brain Sciences

-Michael Skeide completed his undergraduate studies at Heidelberg University and Harvard University, and then obtained his PhD in Psychology from the University of Leipzig.
-For his postdoctoral research on dyslexia and dyscalculia, conducted in Leipzig and at Stanford University, he received a Habilitation degree from Humboldt University in Berlin.
+Michael Skeide completed his undergraduate studies at Heidelberg University and Harvard University before obtaining a PhD in Psychology from Leipzig University.
 He is currently the head of a research group at the Max Planck Institute for Human Cognitive and Brain Sciences.
-Skeide’s award-winning research is published in journals like Nature Reviews Neuroscience and Science Advances.
-His work is supported by the European Research Council (ERC), the U.S. National Institutes of Health (NIH), the German Research Foundation (DFG), and the Jacobs Foundation.
+His group investigates how cognitive abilities are generated by the developing brain.
+His award-winning research is published in Nature and Science journals and supported by the European Research Council (ERC), the German Research Foundation (DFG), the National Institutes of Health (NIH), the Alexander von Humboldt Foundation and the Jacobs Foundation.
+Michael is a Jacobs Foundation Research Fellow 2021-2023.

 Researchers, science journalists, policymakers, and educators contribute to BOLD